jaansokk/resume_web/_specs/chat-api-rag-contract.md

 - Include `background` content for LLM context, but never present it as a UI artifact.
 - Response is structured JSON so UI is stable.

+This spec adds an explicit, end-to-end API flow description (who calls what, in what order, what the inputs/outputs are). :contentReference[oaicite:0]{index=0}

 ---

 ## Endpoints (MVP)